List of pre-Socratic philosophers: Pythagoreans

 The Peripatetic school later recorded the ideas of the Pythagoreans.
 Pythagorean ideas were combined with Plato's by the Neopythagoreans in the 1st century BC, who were then succeeded by the Neoplatonists in the 3rd century AD.

 Sophists

+Protagoras was the first of the Sophists.

 The Sophists were rhetoricians and political theorists who sold their services as teachers.
 They did not adhere to a unified school of philosophy.
 They instead focused on human development and improvement, and they were the first to engage in moral philosophy.
 The Sophists were an exception among the early Greek thinkers in that they did not include cosmogony in their studies.
 It is debated as to whether they were true philosophers, but they are generally described alongside the pre-Socratics in modern study.
 They were active in the 5th century BC.

 The first two Sophists followed the system of rhetoric attributed to Corax and Tisias.